-Reports
+Progress Reports

-Phase 2.
+Progress Reports will be due every 3 months from the commencement of Phase 2.
 Each report will include detailed information about the activities carried out during the reporting period; a list of any new service agreements with CoGAP Champions; the results of the monitoring and evaluation indicators against the set targets; a centralized table with all the participants evaluations results and the analysis of the results, including future training needs identified by the Consultant, additional observations, feedback and comments; problems encountered (and how resolved); a list of the CoGAP Success Stories collected, and; recommendations for the forthcoming period.